Non-Linear Dynamic Inversion with Actuator Dynamics: an Incremental Control Perspective: Nonlinear Dynamic Inversion control law with first-order linear actuator dynamics

 with reference dynamics given in terms of the respective derivatives of $y_{ref}$, and error controller gains given by $\Omega _y$ and $K_i$.
 The final control law is then given by

-The resulting error dynamics will correspond to \eqref{eq_combined_e_dyn}, which can be interpreted as cascaded dynamics composed of the slower desired system dynamics and a faster desired inner loop dynamics bandwidth $\Omega_y$, due to the actuator dynamics.
-Since equation \eqref{eq_siso_ctrl_law_final_complex} essentially inverts for the actuator dynamics as well, the system could be made arbitrarily fast through the choice of $\Omega_y$.
-However for practical applications, the actuators were designed to operate up to a certain bandwidth, and the choice $\Omega_y$ should be limited to the bandwidth of the actuators in the considered direction.
-In some cases the dynamics of a control effector is limited by the effector dynamics and not the physical actuator.
-Here an increase in effector bandwidth can be obtained by selecting $\Omega_y$ larger than the actuator bandwidth in the considered direction.
+The resulting error dynamics will correspond to Eq. \eqref{eq_combined_e_dyn}, which can be interpreted as cascaded dynamics composed of the slower desired system dynamics and a faster desired inner loop dynamics bandwidth $\boldsymbol{\Omega_y}$, due to the actuator dynamics.
+Since Eq. \eqref{eq_siso_ctrl_law_final_complex} essentially inverts the actuator dynamics as well, the system could be made arbitrarily fast through the choice of $\boldsymbol{\Omega_y}$.
+However for practical applications, the actuators were designed to operate up to a certain bandwidth, and the choice $\boldsymbol{\Omega_y}$ should be limited to the design bandwidth of the actuators accordingly.
+In some cases, the dynamics of a control effector is limited by the effector dynamics and not the physical actuator.
+Here an increase in effector bandwidth can be obtained by selecting $\boldsymbol{\Omega_y}$ larger than the actuator bandwidth in the considered direction.
+The second degree of freedom consists of the choice of the error gain matrices $\boldsymbol{K}_i$'s.
+The $\boldsymbol{K}_i$ matrices should be chosen to satisfy requirements on the error dynamics related to the system dynamics.
+This will be demonstrated in the example in Section \ref{sec_example}, where the roll damping is increased for a fixed wing aircraft.
+At last, the closed-loop dynamics from reference input $\boldsymbol{y}_c$ to response $\boldsymbol{y}$ is determined by the choice of reference model dynamics, i.e. the dynamics from $\boldsymbol{y}_c$ to $\boldsymbol{y}_{ref}$.